Verlio-H/urcl-ld/README.md

 These command line options ignore case.

+In this case, file1.urcl is a bit special because it is the first passed file, meaning that execution will start in file1.urcl and the headers should be contained in file1.urcl (and not in any other file)

 urcl-ld will by default output the result to stdout, but an output file can be specified with the -o command line option.

 To define a symbol in a urcl file, insert `!` followed by the name of the symbol on a line before a label.
 For example: